shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthService_2.4.md

 > Currently, Token is binded to user, project and role, not with the endpoint.
 A single token is valid for all services/endpoints.
 Besides, a scoped token can be used to get an unscoped token and later on scoped token makes all User assets vulnerable if it is exposed in any place.
+Besides, without bind parama (with deployment shortcomings), the token is not bind to the credential owner.
+Anyone, having the token can use it.

 Counter Measures:
 >

 Extra:
->  Probability:
+>  Probability: medium

->   Impact:
+>   Impact: High

 >   Related Info: